Super-Chief: Flying Stag

 Flying Stag was a member of the Wolf Clan in the 15th century.
 He was by far their best warrior and knew he would be able to win the contest to become Royaneh, or Supreme Chief, of the Iroquois.
-Out of jealousy, Flying Stag's rivals trapped him in a pit where he prayed to the Great Spirit Manitou for help (the term "Manitou" is Algonquian).
-A meteorite fell from the sky and when Flying Stag wore it he gained incredible powers.
-He honored Manitou and called himself Saganowhana, or Super-Chief.
+Out of jealousy, Flying Stag's rivals trapped him in a pit, where he prayed to the Great Spirit Manitou for help.
+A meteorite fell from the sky, which he fashioned into an amulet that gave him superhuman abilities.
+He honored Manitou and called himself Saganowahna, or Super-Chief.
 He became a hero and married White Fawn.
 The powers of the mystical meteorite caused him to outlive everyone he knew.

-Super-Chief experienced a couple of time jumps into the 20th century during the event known as Crisis on Infinite Earths.
-He allied himself with several Western heroes along with the superhero Firebrand and her former lover Cyclotron at one point during the Crisis.
+During Crisis on Infinite Earths, Super-Chief is temporarily transported to the 20th century.
+After returning to his time, he eventually dies in the late 19th century, as revealed in Swamp Thing (vol. 2).

-Super Chief is one of the reanimated Black Lanterns in Weird Western Tales #71.
+In Weird Western Tales #71, a tie-in to Blackest Night, Super-Chief returns as a Black Lantern.

-Villainous Super-Chief of Dry Gulch
+Villainous Saganowahna of Dry Wells

-In Adventures of Superman Annual #9 (1997), a young Native American is revealed to be in possession of the meteorite amulet and has agreed to use the powers of Super-Chief to clear out the town of Dry Gulch to make way for a gambling resort.
+In Adventures of Superman Annual #9 (1997), a young Native American is revealed to be in possession of the meteorite amulet and has agreed to use the powers of Saganowahna to clear out the town of Dry Wells to make way for a gambling resort.
 He is defeated by Superman.